eduardoamorim-dev/eduardoamorim-dev/US.md

 I'm currently studying the basic requirements of web development with a focus on front-end: programming logic, algorithms and the "triad" HTML, CSS and JavaScript.
 I intend to keep improving my skills until I acquire enough knowledge to become a full stack.

-I'm the creator of the <strong>Auição Amiga project.</strong> A platform where the intention is to make YouTube videos available in subtitles for a better understanding of hearing impaired users.
+I'm the creator of the <strong>Audição Amiga project.</strong> A platform where the intention is to make YouTube videos available in subtitles for a better understanding of hearing impaired users.
 I do my best to bring a little more accessibility to the audiovisual world!

 ---